History of the Collingwood Football Club: 1959–1989: the Colliwobbles

-The 1976 season saw the club win its first ever wooden spoon, which subsequently led to the dismissal of senior coach Murray Weideman.
-This was partly because of Weideman at one point refusing to work at the club whilst Ern Clarke was president, leading to a turbulent season for the Magpies.
-But then Collingwood broke with long held tradition the following year when the club appointed a non Collingwood person as coach for the first time in its history–high-profiled former Richmond Premiership coach Tom Hafey.
-He lifted the Magpies from a last position the previous year to the Grand Final.

-The Hafey-led Magpies played in grand finals in 1977 (drawn, then lost in a replay the following week to North Melbourne), 1979, 1980, 1981, inspiring the term "Colliwobbles" to signify a choking phenomenon.
+The 1976 season saw the Club win its first-ever wooden spoon, which subsequently led to the dismissal of senior coach Murray Weideman.
+This was partly because Weideman refused to work at the club while Ern Clarke was president, leading to a turbulent season for the Magpies.
+But then Collingwood broke with long-held tradition the following year when the Club appointed a non-Collingwood member as coach for the first time in its history–high-profiled former Richmond Premiership coach Tom Hafey.
+Hafey lifted the Magpies from a last position the previous year to the Grand Final.
+The Hafey-led Magpies played in grand finals in 1977 (drew, then lost in a replay the following week to North Melbourne), 1979, 1980, 1981, inspiring the term "Colliwobbles" to signify a choking phenomenon.